Michael Duane Zack III

-Michael Duane Zack III (December 14, 1968 – October 3, 2023) was a resident of Tallahassee who had murdered two women he met at beach bars in Florida Panhandle in June 1996.
+Michael Duane Zack III (December 14, 1968 – October 3, 2023) was a resident of Tallahassee who murdered two women he met at beach bars in Florida Panhandle in June 1996.
 Zack targeted Laurie Russillo at Okaloosa Island, and he strangled her to death before leaving her body on the beach.
 Within a day after murdering Russillo, Zack met his second victim Ravonne Smith at Pensacola Beach, and after entering her home, he sexually assaulted Smith and then fatally stabbed her.
 Zack was arrested two days later and charged for the murders.
-Zack was jailed for life for murdering Russillo, but he was given the death penalty for Smith's murder.
+Zack was sentenced to life imprisonment for murdering Russillo, but he was additionally given the death penalty for Smith's murder.
 Zack was executed via lethal injection on October 3, 2023, 27 years after he killed both Smith and Russillo.

 Background

-Michael Duane Zack III was born on December 14, 1968, but he was prematurely born after his mother got into a car accident.
+Michael Duane Zack III was born prematurely on December 14, 1968, after his mother got into a car accident.
 His mother reportedly abused alcohol while she was pregnant with Zack.
 Zack's father, a soldier, abandoned his family; after this, his mother remarried to another soldier.
 However, Zack's stepfather often abused Zack and his sisters during their childhood.

-Zack's stepfather would regularly punch him, electrocute him using an electric blanket, make him wear the urine-soaked sheet around his neck, and even forcibly place a heated spoon on his genitals.
+Zack's stepfather would regularly punch him, electrocute him using an electric blanket, make him wear the urine-soaked sheet around his neck, and forcibly place a heated spoon on his genitals.
 Other instances of abuse include Zack being slammed onto the wall or kicked with boots.
-Zack's stepfather also tried to drown him, poison him, and even run him over with a car.
-When Zack was only 3 years old, he was hospitalized after his stepfather force-fed him alcohol and drugs.
-Zack's stepfather also threatened to shoot and stab him on one occasion, and he even sexually abused Zack and raped his sisters.
+Zack's stepfather also tried to drown him, poison him, and run him over with a car.
+When Zack was 3 years old, he was hospitalized after his stepfather force-fed him alcohol and drugs.
+Zack's stepfather also threatened to shoot and stab him on one occasion, and he sexually abused Zack and raped his sisters.

 When Zack was 12, he was reportedly traumatized after he witnessed his 16-year-old stepsister murder his mother, Mary Helen Midkiff, 35, with an axe at their Fort Polk, Louisiana home in March 1981.
 After his mother's murder, Zack was placed into foster care.

 During his adulthood, Zack turned to a life of crime, committing a long string of petty offences like theft and property-related offenses in Florida, Texas, Oklahoma and Tennessee; his first arrest in Florida was in December 1994 due to theft and probation violation in Volusia County.
 On another occasion, Zack was jailed for eight months at the Leon County Jail before his release in May 1996.